saehaana/CubeInOne/README.md

 # CubeInOne
-Android app that auto records every timed solve
+Android app that records each scramble and auto uploads to the cloud so users can vod review their solves